Javiert54/m4llw4res/README.md

 # m4llw4res

-This project aims to provide examples of malware for educational purposes. **Note: The code is not finished and cannot be used for illegal purposes.
+This project aims to provide examples of malware for educational purposes. **Note: The code is not meant to be used for illegal purposes.
 Only for experiments and learning.**

 ## 📋 Table of Contents